PaddlePaddle/book/label_semantic_roles/README.en.md

         input_tmp = [mix_hidden, lstm]
 	```

 4. We will concatenate the output of top LSTM unit with it's input, and project into a hidden layer.
-Then put a fully connected layer on top of it.
-We will get the final vector representation.
+Then put a fully connected layer on top of it to get the final vector representation.

 	```python
     feature_out = paddle.layer.mixed(